Evacuation decisions in response to natural disasters: Insights from a large-scale social media survey: Data sources for evacuation and displacement due to natural disasters

-Briefly, Facebook's Displacement Map dataset estimates how many people were displaced by a given disaster and where those people are in the period following it at an aggregate level.
+Using cell phone and app-based data for social science is an active area of research.
+This includes short-term displacement due to disasters.
+For example, \cite{lu2012predictability} used 1.9 million phone users' location data subsequent to, and for up to one year after, the 2010 Haitian earthquake and uncovered detailed and variable mobility patterns among the studied population. \cite{deville2014dynamic} follows up on this work and demonstrates the cost-effectiveness of using mobile phone network data for accurate and detailed maps of populations after a disaster.
+This is an active area of the literature with especially promising applications in estimating the population of countries that have historically had poor or non-existent demographic data sources \citep{tatem2017worldpop}.
+For example, Facebook's Data for Good program is a broad initiative designed to provide data to humanitarian organizations to facilitate their important work in many fields, including disaster response and disease prevention.
+One such dataset is the Gender-Stratified Displacement Map (referred to hereafter as \emph{displacement maps}), which aims to quantify the magnitude of displacement following disasters and describe where the displaced or evacuated population has migrated.
+This data enables the study of these population trends by gender.
+Facebook's Displacement Map dataset estimates how many people were displaced by a given disaster and where the population has shifted in the period following the event, aggregated at the city level.
 Specifically, the models identify a person as displaced if their typical nighttime location patterns are disrupted after the event compared to that person’s pre-disaster patterns.
-These patterns are obtained from a user's Location History, which is an optional setting on the Facebook app users can enable that provides precise locations \footnote{\url{https://www.facebook.com/help/278928889350358}}.
-The individual data is aggregated into a city-level transition matrix showing how many people are displaced from one city to another for all source cities in the disaster affected region for each day for a period following the event \footnote{This work as been published \citep{maas2019facebook} and made accessible at \url{https://dataforgood.fb.com/tools/disaster-maps/}}.
-These aggregate trends, stratified by gender, have revealed gender differences in the patterns of displacement and return that we seek to investigate further through the lens of this survey.
-We articulate specific hypotheses generated by these observed displacement trends below in Section \ref{hypotheses}.
+These patterns are obtained from a user's Location History, an optional setting on the Facebook app that users can enable that provides precise locations \citep{HowFacebookLocation}.\footnote{Unfortunately for future research, Facebook no longer has location history data.} Individual data is aggregated into a city-level transition matrix showing how many people are displaced or evacuated from one city to another for all source cities in the disaster-affected region for each day for a period following the event \citep{maas2019facebook}.